Consensys/doc.goquorum/docs/Concepts/Consensus/Overview.md

 !!! warning

     QBFT is currently an early access feature.
 It is not recommended for production networks with business critical impact.

+!!! note

+    You can't create a network of GoQuorum nodes using different consensus protocols.
+    GoQuorum nodes configured with one consensus protocol can only work correctly with other nodes running the same protocol.